Guapcoin-Org/GuapcoinX/README.md

 - Validator 5: 38.242.134.203

 **Want to become a validator?**
-Contact the GuapcoinX team via [Discord](https://discord.gg/guapcoinx) or [Telegram](https://t.me/guapcoinx) to discuss validator requirements and the voting process.
+Contact the GuapcoinX team via [guap.network](https://www.guap.network/) to discuss validator requirements and the voting process.

 > **Note:** Running `run-validator-node.sh` with an unauthorized key will not grant validator privileges.
 Your node will function as a full node but won't participate in block production.